LeonSijiaLu/Git-Viewer/README.md

 ## User Page

-User page displays contributors order by either contributions or pull requests.
+User page displays contributors, order by the number of either contributions or pull requests.

 * Order by contributions